Gooch Close Gang: Murder of Evon Berry

 In the early hours of New Year's Day 1996, Evon Berry, 37, was shot dead while heroically intervening in a gang robbery in Bristol.
 Berry—a respected community worker in St. Paul's, Bristol—came upon three Gooch gang members pistol-whipping a man during a street robbery.
 He pleaded, "It's New Year's, calm down," but one attacker (later identified as Errol "EJ" Jones of Manchester) coldly pressed a gun to Berry's neck and shot him.
 The gang then shot another bystander and fled.
 Berry staggered to a taxi office and collapsed dead.

 Over 1,000 people attended "Bangy" Berry's funeral, hailing him as a peacemaker.
 Within a month, GMP arrested Errol Jones back in Manchester, and he was later convicted of Berry's murder.
-This shocking incident showed Manchester's gang reach extending beyond the city: Jones and his crew had traveled to Bristol to celebrate, only to turn the occasion into a deadly crime spree.
 A Bristol judge called Berry's murder "one of the most dreadful crimes" in the city's history.

 Killing of Zeus King

 On 7 March 1997, Zeus King, 19, was accidentally shot and killed by his own gang during a late-night shoot-out with Longsight crew members.
 King—son of 1970s soul singer Marcel King—was part of the Young Gooch Close crew that crept into Longsight crew territory with rapid-fire guns.
 When Gooch members opened up on their rivals, one of the bullets struck Zeus King instead, killing him instantly.
 He died with a loaded handgun still in his pocket.
-The tragedy highlighted the chaos of these shootouts.

 King's death went unpunished, though it spurred even fiercer hatred between Gooch and the Longsight Crew.